top of page

 • learning skills to manage difficult emotions like anxiety and guilt

-• challenging distorted beliefs about food or your body
+• challenging distorted beliefs about food and your body

 • developing a sense of self outside of the eating disorder

-• learning coping strategies to manage urges to binge and/or purge
+• learning coping strategies to manage urges to restrict, binge and/or purge

 • making changes to improve your physical health